Management tools for raphnet USB adapters

 These tools make it possible to convert mempak image files (.MPK to/from .N64), display and manipulate the content (add/remove/export/import notes), etc.

-files and never access a physical mempak.
+Note that these tools operate on files and never access a physical mempak.
 To read/write a real mempak, use gcn64ctl or the graphical tool.

 Note: Everything shown below is also possible using the mempak editor built in the graphical adapter management tool.